Try cooking chicken thighs at a slightly lower temperature for a longer time to keep them tender and juicy…

 - If you’ve thought a few hours or even the day before, salt the thighs, cover, and chill.
 If you’re ready to get dinner in the oven, just include the salt in the spice mixture.
 In a small bowl, combine the salt if you didn’t pre-salt the chicken, paprika, cumin, black pepper, nutmeg, and cayenne.
 Add the oil and stir to create a paste.

 - Cover each chicken thigh with the spice paste.
 Set the chicken, skin-side up, on a rack in a roasting dish or on a lightly oiled or parchment-lined rimmed baking sheet.
-Bake until the chicken skin is crispy and the meat is cooked through, about 50 minutes.
+Bake until the chicken skin is crispy and the meat is cooked through, to 165ºF when measured with a meat thermometer, about 50 minutes.